xmos/lib_xua/doc/rst/opt_audio_class.rst

 The options to control this behavior are detailed in :ref:`sec_api_defines`.

-When running in Audio Class 1.0 mode the following restrictions are applied:

-- MIDI is disabled.

-- DFU is disabled (Since Windows operating systems would prompt for a DFU driver to be installed)

 Due to bandwidth limitations of full-speed USB the following sample-frequency restrictions are also applied:

 -  Sample rate is limited to a maximum of 48kHz if both input and output are enabled.